-- When entering codes and commands, sequential key depressions must be made within 4-5 seconds of one another.
+- Match the numerical callouts in the above graphic with the corresponding number on the following pages for a description of usage. - When entering codes and commands, sequential key depressions must be made within 4-5 seconds of one another.
 If 4-5 seconds elapse without a key depression, the entry will be aborted and must be repeated from its beginning.
 Be sure to observe this precaution when performing any of the procedures in this manual. - If you make a mistake while entering a security code, stop, press the [] key, and then start over.
 If you stop in the middle while entering a code, and then immediately start the entry over, an erroneous code might be entered.